great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_create_an_expectation_suite_with_the_user_configurable_profiler.rst

                                                                                    # QUESTION: Is this a "subdomain"?
 It kind of feels against the 1 domain per ProfilerRule, but makes sense.
 Suppose I want to reference this elsewhere, I guess for now we copy paste.
                     then:
                       - expectation: expect_column_values_to_be_in_type_list
-                        column: $domain.domain_kwargs.column  # is this obvious/inferrable? # YES optional, see above
+                        column: $domain_builder.domain_kwargs.column  # is this obvious/inferrable? # YES optional, see above
                         type_list: my_dateformat.DATETIME_TYPES_CONST # See above note
             my_rule_for_numerics:  # "just-a-name"
               # Which columns in this data are numeric?